mbadolato/iTerm2-Color-Schemes/README.md

 The PaleNight theme was created by [Mattia Astorino](https://github.com/equinusocio) and ported to iTerm2 by [Kasper](https://github.com/Kasper-Liu)

+The iceberg theme was created by [cocopon](https://github.com/cocopon/iceberg.vim) and ported to iTerm2 by [pbnj](https://github.com/pbnj)

 The "Galizur" theme was crafted by [Raziel Anarki](https://github.com/razielanarki)

 The [Raycast](https://raycast.com) Dark/Light themes were created by [thomaspaulmann](https://github.com/thomaspaulmann) and [itsnwa](https://github.com/itsnwa).